ome/ngff/rfc/x/index.md

 > 🕑 This period may take substantial time to coordinate with implementers,
 > but should be limited to approximately a month if possible.

-Once sufficient (TODO: define) endorsements are listed, the specification will be considered "adopted".
+Once sufficient endorsements, including two released implementations, are listed, the specification will be considered "adopted".
 The adopted specification will be slotted into a release version by the **Editors** and the **Authors** are encouraged to be involved in that release.